Address: 6900 South New Hope Road, Belmont, NC 28012 MAP.

 An Imprint is an Impact.
 Please protect the trails.
 Don’t ride if the ground is muddy and be mindful when you hike in wet conditions.

-Visit Catawba Lands Conservancy for more information or contact,
+Visit the Catawba Lands Conservancy's website for more information or contact:

 Catawba Lands Conservancy

 Land Stewardship Director